ramate-io/oac/oproc/oera-000-000-000-dulan/oproc-000-000-000/README.md

 #### I3: Expanded Incentivization
 OAC aims to move the problem of incentivization and costliness out from the stake- and work-based systems of today to a broader class of economic structures.

+In some instances, this means NO MORE TOKENS!

 #### I4: Pipelining and Exotic Task Distribution
 OAC seeks to maximize pipelining of compute to drive performance and increase opportunities for participation.